 Income Protection Insurance (Salary Continuance) – this type of cover is designed to pay a regular income for an agreed period of time in the event that the insured loses their ability to earn their income due to accident or illness, after an agreed exclusion or waiting period has passed.

 The policy proceeds are generally paid to the policy owner and they are taxable income.
+However, the premiums are generally tax deductible.

 The benefit amount payable is up to 75% of your employment income, including superannuation.
 The waiting period is the time during which you self-insure.
 Normally the shorter the waiting period the higher the premium.